 It is also an important time to activate friends, family, and community support to help survivors and their children who may be feeling frightened and isolated.
 Our Friends & Family Guide has tips and tools for how to stay connected.
 Just reaching out can be incredibly helpful to break isolation.

-As domestic violence and sexual assault programs across our state respond to the COVID-19 in their local communities, we will be sharing resources to help programs stay informed and connected.
+As domestic violence and sexual assault programs across our state respond to the COVID-19 pandemic in their local communities, we will be sharing resources to help programs stay informed and connected.
 We will update this post as new information becomes available.

 What programs can do right now